 Injury is frustrating, whether you hurt yourself on the playing field or running track, in a misstep as you go about your daily routine, or as the result of a fall.
-We can’t turn back the clock to prevent damage that’s been done, but we can walk you through the stages of recovery, so that you’ll know what to expect and what you can do to maximize your recovery.
+We can’t turn back the clock to prevent damage that’s been done, but we can walk you through the stages of recovery, so that you’ll know what to expect, and what you can do to maximize your recovery.

 Rehabilitation from an injury follows a series of steps from the time of injury until you can resume all of the activities that you love.
 Of course, your entire recovery process should be designed and monitored by your physician and physical therapist.

 In the immediate aftermath of an injury, your focus is on minimizing swelling.
 Follow the RICE formula for recovery: Rest, Ice, Compression, and Elevation, and limit your activities.
 If your injury is severe, your treatment at this stage may involve surgery, bracing, or casting.

 While your injury is healing, your physician and therapist will work with you to identify ways for you to safely stay fit.
 A runner with an injury may switch to running in water.
 A patient in a cast may exercise healthy muscles through strength training.
 Don’t delay exercise until you are healed—you’ll be further ahead if you stay in shape during the healing process.

 For most injuries, gentle range of motion exercises can begin almost immediately after injury.
 Your physician and therapist will create a plan for you, and monitor your progress.

-- Sport-specific movement exercises.
 You’ll be started on movement patterns specific to your sport only after you have progressed with range of motion, strength, endurance, and agility, and are tolerating functional drills.
 Your therapist will monitor your progress to ensure that you don’t re-injure yourself, and may have you wear protective tape or supports during this stage.

-- Return to play.
 Before you re-engage with your sport, or your normal activities, your physician and therapist want you to be healed to the point where it is very low risk of additional harm.
 In this final phase, as you resume your activities, give special attention to adequate warm up prior to your activity, and icing afterwards, as appropriate.

-From Olympians to pro athletes to youth sports and those that just want to be more active—Summit Orthopedics delivers expert care by fellowship-trained sports medicine physicians.
+From Olympians to pro athletes to kids in youth sports and those that just want to be more active—Summit Orthopedics delivers expert care by fellowship-trained sports medicine physicians.
 If you are recently injured or concerned about ongoing pain, Summit Orthopedics sports medicine specialists have the expertise to evaluate your discomfort and develop a plan to quickly and safely help you get back to being active.

-Summit has convenient locations across the Minneapolis St. Paul metro area, serving Minnesota and Western Wisconsin.
-We have state-of-the-art centers for comprehensive orthopedic care in Eagan, MN, Vadnais Heights, MN, and Woodbury, MN, as well as several additional community clinics.
+Summit has convenient locations across the Minneapolis-St. Paul metro area, serving Minnesota and western Wisconsin.
+We have state-of-the-art centers for comprehensive orthopedic care in Eagan, MN, Vadnais Heights, MN, Plymouth, MN, and Woodbury, MN, as well as several additional community clinics.